MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-inputs.md

 The `OAuthInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these additional properties:

 1. `ConnectionName`: Name of the OAuth connection configured in Azure Bot Service settings page for the bot.
-2. `Text`: Additional text to display in the sign in card.
+1. `Text`: Additional text to display in the sign-in card.
-3. `Title`: Title text to display in the sign in card.
+1. `Title`: Title text to display in the sign-in card.
-4. `Timeout`: This is the number of milliseconds `OAuthInput` waits for the user authentication to complete.
+1. `Timeout`: This is the number of milliseconds `OAuthInput` waits for the user authentication to complete.
 The default is 900,000 milliseconds, which is 15 minutes.

 The `OAuthInput` action also defines two new methods:

 1. `GetUserTokenAsync`: This method attempts to retrieve the user's token.
-2. `SignOutUserAsync`: This method signs out the user.
+1. `SignOutUserAsync`: This method signs out the user.

 The `OAuthInput` action returns a `TokenResponse` object which contains values for `ChannelId`, `ConnectionName`, `Token`, `Expiration`.
 In the example below, the return value is placed into the `turn` memory scope: `turn.oauth`.
 You can access values from this as demonstrated in the `LoginSteps()` method: `new SendActivity("Here is your token '${turn.oauth.token}'.")`.

 ### Additional information related to OAuth

 The following links provide generalized information on the topic of authentication in the Microsoft Bot Framework SDK.
-This information is not tailored or specific to adaptive dialogs.
+This information isn't tailored or specific to adaptive dialogs.

 * [Bot authentication][authentication]
 * [Add authentication to a bot][add-authentication]